Garou: Mark of the Wolves: Development

 Garou: Mark of the Wolves development team was formed during the NeoGeo era of SNK.
 Several artists worked on it, as SNK was developing two new installments based on the Fatal Fury series: the 3D fighting game remake of the first game, Fatal Fury: Wild Ambition and Garou: Mark of the Wolves.
 Hiroaki Hashimoto was a minor artist, as he moved to become the main artist of Wild Ambition and the new game Buriki One, while Tonko remained as the main illustrator for the sequences and character illustrations.
 Meanwhile, Shinkiro did not return to work on either of these installments because he was busy illustrating The King of Fighters.
-Artist Nobuyuki Kuroki was in charge of first making character animations.
+Artist Nobuyuki Kuroki was in charge of making character animations.
 According to planner Yasuyuki Oda, the gameplay was changed to avoid conventional gameplay conventions.
-As they feared negative response, the concept behind this game was "a game that's snappy, without getting tiresome".
+As they feared a negative response, the concept behind this game was "a game that's snappy, without getting tiresome".
 A variety of fighting system features were developed for this game.
-The Break Moves were inspired since Real Bout Fatal Fury, but because the Real Bout series was predicated on longer recovery frames on hit and block, it was not something Oda was able to realize until Garou: Mark of the Wolves.
-There were original idea for Tizoc to avoid break moves but there were regrets in retrospect.
+The Break Moves were inspired by Real Bout Fatal Fury, but because the Real Bout series was predicated on longer recovery frames on hit and block, it was not something Oda was able to realize until Garou: Mark of the Wolves.
+There was an original idea for Tizoc to avoid break moves, but there were regrets in retrospect.
 The system known as "Just Defense" was conceived as a method that synchs with the returning Guard Crush, and after adding various additional elements, it took the form seen in the finished product.
 With regards to recovering the player's health bar, the idea was to think of it as being able to earn a breather via efficient and accurate defense.
 T.O.P.
 Attacks came about through wanting to implement "an additional new game system that would not require the player to learn new commands", making the game more accessible.
 However, it was tricky to design this system, as it was a curbing phenomenon where the more they modified and tuned the system, the less differentiation there would be with the T.O.P. meter.
 It was difficult to set power values that'd satisfy the widest swathe of players.
 There was a careful idea with balancing strong and weak attacks.
 When it came to special moves, SNK removed the chain combo system and created new means of combos.
 This led to the idea of consecutive specials, which served as a major contrast to previous Fatal Fury games devoted to normal-to-special flow.